cantidio/gorgonDart/README.md

 ## License

 Gorgon is licensed under the zlib license.
-For conditions of distribution and use, see copyright notice in LICENSE.txt.
+For conditions of distribution and use, see copyright notice in [`LICENSE.txt`](LICENSE.txt).